fnick851/babylon-ts-webpack/README.md

-## Building and running on localhost
+## Build a WebGL app with Babylon and TypeScript

 First install dependencies: